-Despite being the wealthiest country in the world, unfortunately many children in America still grow up under some very difficult circumstances.
-Too many children are born into extremely poor families.
-They live in dangerous neighborhoods and have parents who may have less than ideal relationships.
-Furthermore, opportunities for advancement out of these terrible circumstances can seem non-existent, especially in our urban areas.
+Despite being the wealthiest country in the world, too many children in America still grow up under some very difficult circumstances.
+Furthermore, opportunities for advancement out of these difficult circumstances can seem non-existent, especially in our urban areas.
 On the other hand, there is no denying that the American dream is still alive and achievable no matter who you are or where you come from.
-At least once a week, we post an article on Celebrity Net Worth about some entrepreneur, musician, athlete or actor who overcame every obstacle life could possibly throw and wound up at the highest levels of success.
-No one embodies this rise to success against all odds better than Sean "P Diddy" Combs.
+And no one embodies this rise to success against all odds better than Sean "P Diddy" Combs.
 In fact, Diddy might be the best real life example of The American Dream in the history of our country.
 For anyone out there who might be struggling through difficult circumstances, just pay attention to Diddy's story.
-Born into a housing project, the son of a murdered drug dealer, today Diddy is a multi-media mogul with a personal net worth of $580 million.
+Born into a housing project, the son of a murdered drug dealer, today Diddy is a multi-media mogul with a personal net worth of $700 million.
 He is an amazing example of just how far you can climb if you set your mind to a dream and work hard to make it happen.

 Sean John Combs was born in New York City on November 4, 1969, and spent his early childhood in a housing project in Harlem.
 His father, Melvin Combs, worked with Frank Lucas, a convicted drug dealer.
 When Sean was three, his father was shot and killed while in his car in near Central Park for drug-related reasons.
 His mother, a teacher's assistant and model, almost immediately packed up everything they owned and moved the family to Mount Vernon, New York, a suburb just north of the Bronx.
 His mother's decision to move changed Sean Combs' life, and rather than succumbing to the lure of the streets like many of the boys and men of his old neighborhood, Diddy went on to graduate from a prestigious school called Mount Saint Michael Academy.
 He then went on to college at Howard University in Washington DC to major in Business.